The Homer Calendar

 Even following his character's death, Jackie Mason returned as Rabbi K regularly.
 In a December, 2016 episode, a vision of the Rabbi's ghost as a snowman talked to Krusty after he was pulled frozen from an icy river.
 Krusty was in the water to be baptized, but then he was treated by an Orthodox Jewish ambulance service, where they put a tallit and kippah on him (you gotta see the picture here).
 Afterwards, in the episode's epilogue, the Christian God and Jewish God sit in lounge chairs in heaven, and discuss Krusty's soul (see picture here, and notice God's face is never shown).
 The Jewish God says, "Sorry about Krusty, but he's still on Team Hanukkah."
 But the Christian God responds,"Um, I hate to win on a technicality, but he was under the water.
 That's a baptism."

 In 2018, the late Rabbi showed up as an angel (see picture) in January, and showed up again in April, as a vision talking to Krusty.
 Jackie Mason had no trouble with the Yiddish, as he said, "You used to be a putz, trying to be a schmendrick, which makes you a schmeckle".
 And Mason had a few lines again in May 2018, when Bart is able to see the dead, including Rabbi K (picture).
+And, again the late Rabbi shows up with other deceased characters at a depressed Bart's birthday party in a September 2024 episode, with Bart crying out, "and you guys are dead!" (see it).
 Jackie Mason z"l passed away in 2021, but the show used some archived audio from 2014 as Rabbi K appears as a hologram when his daughter Sophie marries bully Jimbo in a 2022 episode set in the future (see the video).

 And speaking of Rabbi K z"l, an October 2016 episode included a Jewish funeral scene (see picture here).
 In the background is Rabbi Krustosky's (with a y) grave (also shown are graves inscribed, "OY," "At least I'm off my feet," "You call these flowers?" and "Rich Jewish Texan")(and, speaking of funeral flowers, the inscription on Rachel Krustofsky's grave, the Rabbi's late wife, reads, "Would it kill you to leave some flowers" - see it).
 During the funeral, the rocks left by mourners on top of the Rabbi's grave are used to throw at Mr. Burns (picture).
 With the old Rabbi gone, there's always a new one.
 In a January 2019 episode, Lisa bicycles past Temple Beth Springfield, just as their new Rabbi sneaks out the window.
 The Temple has a sign out front, "In loving memory of Rabbi Hyman Krustofsky" (see it).